 Overall, researchers are not yet sure if it’s worthwhile to add supplementation with PUFAs to an MS treatment regimen.
 Studies are inconclusive, and research is ongoing.

 Many neurologists recommend supplementation if blood levels are low.
-Recommended daily intake is 600 IU.
-However, patients with low vitamin D take as much as 50,000 IU for a few months.
-Too much vitamin D can be toxic, so speak with your doctor before taking any supplements.
+Recommended daily intake of vitamin D is 600 IU for adults (not to exceed 4000 IU per day).
+For patients with very low vitamin D levels, doctors may recommend taking more than that for a few months to bring vitamin D levels back to normal.
+However, too much vitamin D can be toxic, so it’s important to speak with your doctor before taking any supplements.

 However, other research findings and some neurologists suggest that there is no link between gluten antibodies and MS. More studies need to be done to draw any solid conclusions.

 Chronic inflammation during an attack can cause deficiencies in antioxidant levels in the body.
 Supplementation may restore levels of these key nutrients.
-However, high doses may have other effects on MS patients that have not been studied.
+However, high doses may have other effects, not yet been studied on people with MS.

-For now, a diet low in fat, high in fiber, and rich in plant foods — fruits, vegetables, and whole grains — seems to be the most evidence-based diet for the best long-term health of an MS patient.
-However, there’s not enough evidence yet to show clear benefits of their use.
+For now, a diet low in fat, high in fiber, and rich in plant foods — fruits, vegetables, and whole grains — seems to be the most evidence-based diet for the best long-term health of a person living with MS. However, there’s not enough evidence yet to show clear benefits of their use.